billxsheng/436/README.md

 # 436

-MSCI 436 Term Project: An ETL pipeline that performs sentiment analysis on filtered tweets to help agencies select live tour destinations.
+MSCI436 Term Project: An ETL pipeline that performs sentiment analysis on filtered tweets to help agencies select live tour destinations.